 Chimpanzee trekking in Kibale Forest

 This morning, drive to the Kibale National Park headquarters for a short briefing on chimpanzee trekking.
 Accompanied by rangers, you head into the forest for a morning of walking, birdwatching and searching for chimpanzees.
 While there are well-defined paths through the park, you may need to head into the dense forest in search of markings.
 Once amongst the chimpanzees, you spend approximately an hour following and observing them.
-Sometimes they will be moving quickly and noisily through the forest, while at other times, you may stumble across a quieter group, foraging and eating on the forest floor.
+Sometimes they move quickly and noisily through the forest, while at other times, you may stumble across a quieter group, foraging and eating on the forest floor.

 -